Dining Room Manager Salary

 - Oversee customer service, making sure customers are greeted, their orders taken, and receive proper service.

 Popular Skills for Dining Room Manager

-Survey results suggest that Dining Room Managers use a fairly large toolkit of professional skills.
+Dining Room Managers generally report applying a varied skill set to their work.
 Most notably, skills in Training, Training Program Development, Customer Service, and Operations Management are correlated to pay that is above average.
-Skills that pay less than market rate include Job Scheduling, People Management, and Scheduling.
-Most people who know Customer Service also know Scheduling and People Management.
+Skills that are correlated to lower pay, on the other hand, include Job Scheduling, People Management, and Scheduling.
+Those educated in Customer Service tend to be well versed in Scheduling and People Management.

 Pay by Experience Level for Dining Room Manager